SUB30

 - A virtual private server (VPS) is provisioned on Hetzner Cloud in Falkenstein, Germany

-- A pre-configured snapshot is deployed to the VPS (Docker, firewall, fail2ban already installed)
+- A pre-configured snapshot is deployed to the VPS (Docker, firewall, brute force protection already installed)

 - Your configuration files are uploaded via SSH